Eyescale/Equalizer/README.rst

 the last release:

 -   Full `API documentation`_ for the public Equalizer API.
--   The `Programming and User Guide`_ has been extended to TBD pages and TBD figures.
+-   The `Programming and User Guide`_ has been extended to 107 pages and 60 figures.
 -   `Tile compounds`_ using a pull-based task distribution for volume rendering and interactive raytracing.